Albert0i/DAO/README.md

 export  { loadDao };
 ```

-The `import` statement is considered more modern in JavaScript compared to the `require` function.
-A `DAO_DATASTORE` parameter is used to indicate the datastore implementation to load.
+The `import` statement is considered more *modern* in JavaScript compared to the `require` function.
+A `DAO_DATASTORE` parameter is needed to indicate the datastore implementation to load.

 `.env`
 ```